What is Sadaqah Jariyah? Virtues + 10 Powerful Examples 🌱

 Donating Sadaqa Jaria aligns with the teachings of Islam, which emphasizes the importance of charity and helping those in need.
 Fulfilling this duty can bring a sense of fulfillment and spiritual satisfaction.

-10 Powerful Acts of Sadaqah Jariyah in Islam
+10 Types and Examples of Sadaqah Jariyah

 1. Sponsoring Children or Orphans